 Characteristic of the cohorts

 Two cohorts of uninfected and SARS-CoV-2-infected individuals were analyzed (SIMMUN and INCOV).
 Out of 215 individuals enrolled in the SIMMUN study, 165 participants with complete study variables were analyzed (Supplementary Figure S1, Supplementary Table S1).
 The excluded individuals were characterized by more frequent mental disorders and more frequent clinically relevant symptoms of depression and anxiety (HADS), higher scores of mental stress (PSS-4) and less frequent SARS-CoV-2 infections than the analyzed participants (Supplementary Table S2).
 In the analyzed SIMMUN cohort, males represented 38% and the median age was 50 years.
 The SIMMUN study data were recorded at median 139 days after the SARS-CoV-2 PCR.
 None of the participants had received anti-SARS-CoV-2 vaccination prior to enrollment.
 SARS-CoV-2-positive individuals accounted for 39% of the analyzed participants.
 The gender and age structure of the SARS-CoV-2-negative and -positive subsets was comparable.
 In the entire SIMMUN cohort, 47% of participants were overweight or obese, and 51% reported a physical disorder; these figures were comparable between SARS-CoV-2-negative and -positive individuals.
 Mental disorders diagnosed by a physician affected 41% of participants and were significantly more common in SARS-CoV-2-negative (50%) than in SARS-CoV-2-positive individuals (28%, p = 0.021, effect size: V = 0.21) (Table 1).
-The psychometric tools for assessment of perceived mental stress (PSS-4), and depression and anxiety (HADS) displayed good-to-excellent internal consistency (ω = 0.74 - 0.96) (McDonald, 1999) (Supplementary Figure S2).
+The psychometric tools for assessment of perceived mental stress (PSS-4) and depression and anxiety (HADS) displayed good-to-excellent internal consistency (ω = 0.74 - 0.96) (McDonald, 1999) (Supplementary Figure S2).
 Clinically relevant symptoms of anxiety (HADS ≥ 8) were more frequent in SARS-CoV-2-negative (43%) than in SARS-CoV-2-positive participants (20%, p = 0.013, effect size: V = 0.23).
 Clinically relevant symptoms of depression (HADS ≥ 8) were more common in SARS-CoV-2-negative (31%) than in SARS-CoV-2-positive participants (16%), yet this effect was not statistically significant.
 Scores of mental stress were comparable in both SARS-CoV-2 subsets (negative: median 6, positive: median 5 points).
+As expected, titer of antibodies against the S1/S2 SARS-CoV-2 protein (anti-RBD IgG) was significantly higher in the SARS-CoV-2-positive subset (median: 16 AU) as compared with uninfected individuals (median: 0.31 AU, p < 0.001, effect size: r = 0.84).
 In 73% of SARS-CoV-2-infected SIMMUN study participants, the infection was mild and treated on an outpatient basis (Table 1).

 Out of 225 individuals initially enrolled in the INCOV study (Su et al., 2022), 167 participants with complete study variables providing 354 metabolome and proteome samples were analyzed (Supplementary Figure S1, Supplementary Tables S3 - S4).
 In the analyzed INCOV cohort, the median age was 60 years and 56% of participants were male.
 SARS-CoV-2-positive individuals comprised 84% of the cohort.
 SARS-CoV-2-positive individuals (median age: 62 years) were significantly older than uninfected participants (median age: 56 years, p = 0.044, effect size: r = 0.17).
 Percentages of overweight or obese individuals were higher among SARS-COV-2-positive (74%) than SARS-CoV-2-negative participants (55%), this effect was not statistically significant.
 Nearly all (97%) of SARS-CoV-2-positive participants of the INCOV study experienced moderate-to-critically severe infections and were hospitalized during COVID-19 (Table 2).